JRSijsling/curve_reconstruction/README.md

 For geometric reconstruction in genus 3 (also see [their own `SageMath` implementation](`https://github.com/christellevincent/genus3`):

-Balakrishnan, Jennifer; Ionica, Sorina; Lauter, Kristin; Vincent, Christelle
+Balakrishnan, Jennifer; Ionica, Sorina; Lauter, Kristin; Vincent, Christelle:
 *Constructing genus-3 hyperelliptic Jacobians with CM.* (English summary)
 LMS J. Comput.
 Math.
 19 (2016), suppl.
 A, pp. 283-–300.

 For arithmetic reconstruction in genus 2:

-Guàrdia, Jordi
+Guàrdia, Jordi:
-*Jacobian Nullwerte and algebraic equations*
+*Jacobian Nullwerte and algebraic equations.*
-Journal of Algebra 253 (2002) 112–132
+Journal of Algebra 253 (2002) 112–132.

 For the fast computation of theta constants needed when geometrically reconstructing in genus 2 or 3:

-Labrande, Hugo; Thomé, Emmanuel
+Labrande, Hugo; Thomé, Emmanuel:
-*Computing theta functions in quasi-linear time in genus 2 and above*
+*Computing theta functions in quasi-linear time in genus 2 and above.*
 LMS J. Comput.
 Math.
 19 (2016), suppl.
 A, pp. 163–-177.

-Finally, this work uses the reduction of genus 2 small period matrices as implemented by Marco Streng and his collaborators in [mstreng/recip](https://github.com/mstreng/recip)
+Finally, this work uses the reduction of genus 2 small period matrices as implemented by Marco Streng and his collaborators in [mstreng/recip](https://github.com/mstreng/recip).